 - The spark of motivation is personal, relatively small, and required often, but it is what powers the engine of success.
 Under the hood of your car sits the power source.
 It is a complex machine and many parts and process must work in sync.
 For the sake of this topic let’s focus on just the spark plugs.
 They are small, cost almost nothing, and are absolutely vital.
 If they are not fired up at the right time, the engine sputters.
 Do yourself a favor.
 Find out what drives the people who work for you and make sure you keep it fired up.
 Your engagement with your associates must be personal.
 For God’s sake, do not send a general email when you should send a personal one.
 Better yet, don’t send an email at all.
 Get up out of your chair, walk out of your office, leave you normal range and go over to that person, look right at them, and tell them yourself.

 - Don’t just quote facts and figures.
 Knowing how short the numbers are against the week’s goals never pushed anyone’s button.
 Knowing how much you notice how well that person has done works wonders.
 It is the spark that fires the plug that energizes the engine that moves the gears that drive the wheels that get the car to its destination.

 - It is entirely possible to be efficient while eroding effectiveness.
-A focused approach to sales and numbers may demonstrate your grasp of charts and quotas, but in the end, those who are the most productive will slow their efforts, reduce their productivity, and find a way out.
+A focused approach to sales and numbers may demonstrate your grasp of charts and quotas, but if that is what is heard most often from you, in the end those who are the most productive will slow their efforts, reduce their productivity, and find a way out.
 Effective leaders are committed to releasing energy and ability within the people they lead.
 Managers tend to look at processes and statistics first and foremost.

 What about you?
 What ways have you found to fire the spark?
 What have you seen or even experienced yourself that neutralizes motivation and productivity?